-- The Commission should amend the regulations to allow very small counties to report data on a countywide level instead of by program. - The Commission should support very small counties by facilitating learning collaboratives and peer-to-peer guidance on best practices, including the collection of sensitive, culturally and linguistically competent, and age appropriate data.
-Collaboratives would provide an opportunity for - counties with expertise in collecting demographic information to share lessons learned and best practices; and - other subject matter experts, including those representing unserved and underserved communities, to share best practices for individual communities. - Along with the learning collaboratives, the Commission should develop training and guidance materials for counties and providers.
-This training would include - > guidance on data collection in clinical and non-clinical programs; and - toolkits and training on how to use them to explain why the data is being collected and how it will be used to support quality improvement. - Recognizing the unique needs of very small counties, the Commission may want to consider a broader discussion, including possible amendments to the Act, to explore other ways in which such counties can work to achieve the transformational change envisioned by the Act.
+- The Commission should amend the regulations to allow very small counties to report data on a countywide level instead of by program. - The Commission should support very small counties by facilitating learning collaboratives and peer-to-peer guidance on best practices, including the collection of culturally and linguistically competent, and age appropriate data.
+Collaboratives would provide an opportunity for: - counties with expertise in collecting demographic information to share lessons learned and best practices; and - ▶ other subject matter experts, including those representing unserved and underserved communities, to share best practices for individual communities. - Along with the learning collaboratives, the Commission should develop training and guidance materials for counties and providers.
+This training would include: - quidance on data collection in clinical and non-clinical programs; and - ▶ toolkits and training on how to use them to explain why the data is being collected and how it will be used to support quality improvement.